EXCLUSIVE-Samsung's new Texas chip plant cost rises above $25 billion -sources

-WASHINGTON/SAN FRANCISCO, March 15 (Reuters) - A chip plant that South Korea's Samsung Electronics Co Ltd 005930.KS is building in Taylor, Texas, will cost the world's biggest memory chipmaker over $25 billion, up more than $8 billion from initial forecasts, according to two people familiar with the matter.
+WASHINGTON/SAN FRANCISCO/SEOUL, March 15 (Reuters) - A chip plant that South Korea's Samsung Electronics Co Ltd 005930.KS is building in Taylor, Texas, will cost the world's biggest memory chipmaker over $25 billion, up more than $8 billion from initial forecasts, according to three people familiar with the matter.

 The increase in cost is primarily due to inflation, the people said, declining to be named because the information was not public.